flaviaaleotti/employee_reports/README.md

 The RESTAPI.py code (after the definition of html interface and templates) contains functions for the basic API functionalities GET, POST, PUT and DELETE.
 Here is a short description of the functions:
 - list_all_employees() and list_all_reports() functions are used to list the full employees.db and reports.db database (respectively).
 These functions are not meant to be used by general public, and are not present in the html interface.
 They are left for "expert" users that can execute them by typing the route in their browser (or through curl).
-- get_employee_id() and get_report_id() are used to search an item by id in the emoployees.db and reports.db database (respectively).
+- get_employee_id() and get_report_id() are used to search an item by id in the employees.db and reports.db database (respectively).
 These functions are only used for testing and have no html interface, but can again be used through curl or browser
 - filter_reports() function is the function that filters the reports.db database based on employee username and/or priority (filtering according to both fields is allowed).
 As mentioned before, it builds an html template with the results.
 Results are returned with paginated size 10, but "Next page" and "Previous page" buttons are provided in the html output page, so that the user does not have to perform more than one research.
-- create_new_employee_item() adds a new employee item to emoployees.db database (POST method).
+- create_new_employee_item() adds a new employee item to employees.db database (POST method).
 It requires an input (either json or html forms) that is used to fill-in all the fields of the employees table (see above).
 The username passed for the new employee is also used to create a new default item in the reports.db database.
 If the function is called from a terminal (e.g. curl or pytest) it returns a json-type dictionary containing the details of the new employee and report items; if the function is called through the html interface, instead, a template html page with a message and the new IDs is displayed.
 - create_new_report_item() adds a new report item to reports.db database (POST method).
 It requires an input (either json or html forms) that is used to fill-in all the fields of the reports table (see above).
 If the function is called from a terminal (e.g. curl or pytest) it returns a json-type dictionary containing the details of the new employee and report items; if the function is called through the html interface, instead, a template html page with a message and the new ID is displayed.
 - delete_report(report_id) function checks that the report associated with the passed id exists, and deletes it
 - delete_employee(username) function checks that the employee associated with the passed username exists, and deletes it.
 If it exists, the passed username is also used to search and delete all reports associated with the deleted employee.